KYANJO/Data_assimilation_project/applications/issm/README.md

 ## **ISSM model**

 This example demonstrates ISSM modeling using various types of ensemble Kalman filters (EnKF, DEnKF, EnTKF, and EnRSKF).
-You can run the example using the terminal interface
+You can run the example using the terminal interface.

-**Terminal Execution** (Recommended for HPC platforms): Use the [run_da_issm.py](./run_da_issm.py) script for high-performance and feature-rich execution.
+**Terminal Execution**: Use the [run_da_issm.py](./run_da_issm.py) script for high-performance and feature-rich execution.

 ---